Royaladvisor26/SNA_WOW/README.md

 ### ModuleNotFoundError in Jupyter

-If you encounter such error message `ModuleNotFoundError: No module named 'package_name`, try inputting this command in a code block
+If you encounter such error message `ModuleNotFoundError: No module named 'package_name'`, try inputting this command in a code block

 ```python
 !pip install package_name # replace package_name with the name of the missing package